The purpose of this course is to enable the participants to use restraints safely.

 While restrained, patients must be watched closely.
 Some of the checkings may be delegated to the CNA or HHA.

 Vital Signs: Heart rate, blood pressure, temperature, oxygen saturation and respiratory rate.

 Patient comfort: skin chafing under and around the restraints, hydration, personal hygiene and toileting needs.

 De-escalation techniques should be tried before restraints are used.
 There are 3 phases of escalating violence.
 They are:

 These patterns of aggression are somewhat predictable.
 Developing violence can be identified before aggression takes place.

-One technique is to simply ask the patient, “how can we assist you?”
-This allows the healthcare worker to engage the patient while displaying compassion.
+One technique is asking the patient, “how can we assist you?”
+This technique allows the healthcare worker to engage the patient while displaying compassion.
 Often this is sufficient to put an agitated patient at ease.
-Another technique is to offer the patient food, drinks and help with toileting if appropriate.
+Another technique is offering the patient food and drinks and helping with toileting if appropriate.

 The goal is to treat the patient with dignity and empathy.
 If the patient continues to be agitated, untrained staff should immediately enlist the help of a trained staff member who can help defuse a potentially violent patient encounter.
-If the patient continues to be violent in spite of these efforts, facility security should be called to help keep the patient, staff and other patients safe.
+If the patient continues to be violent despite these efforts, facility security should be called to help keep the patient, staff and other patients safe.
 When security does arrive, they should gather at a safe distance but within the patient’s view.
-Sometimes a show of force is all that is required to calm the patient.2
+Sometimes a show of force is all that is required to calm the patient (Boyce et al., 2016).

 Safety in caring for the elderly sometimes requires the use of restraints.
-Overall, using restraints and restricting mobility in elderly people will result in loss of function in the long run.3
+Overall, using restraints and restricting mobility in elderly people will result in loss of function in the long run (Dahlke et al., 2019).

-There are several things that cause problems in safety when caring for elderly patients.
+Several things cause problems in safety when caring for elderly patients.
 These include: